davelosert/vitest-coverage-report-action/README.md

 # vitest-coverage-report-action

-A GitHub Action to report [vitest](https://vitest.dev/) coverage results as a GitHub step-summary and pull request comment.
+This GitHub Action reports [vitest](https://vitest.dev/) coverage results as a GitHub step-summary and as a comment on a pull request.

 ![Coverage Report as Step Summary](./docs/coverage-report.png)

-It will create a high-level coverage summary for all coverage-category as well as a file-based report linking to the files itself and the uncovered lines for easy discovery.
+The action generates a high-level coverage summary for all coverage categories, as well as a detailed, file-based report.
+The report includes links to the files themselves and the uncovered lines for easy reference.

 ## Usage

-This action requires you to use `vitest` to create a coverage report with the following reporters:
+To use this action, you need to configure `vitest` to create a coverage report with the following reporters:

-- `json-summary` (required): Will add a high-level summary of your overall coverage
+- `json-summary` (required): This reporter generates a high-level summary of your overall coverage.
-- `json` (optional): If provided, will add file-specific coverage reports for any file of your project
+- `json` (optional): If provided, this reporter generates file-specific coverage reports for each file in your project.

-You can configure the reporters within the `vitest.config.js` file likes this:
+You can configure the reporters in your Vite configuration file (e.g., `vite.config.js`) as follows:

 ```js
 import { defineConfig } from 'vite';